Nuthouse01/MinesweeperSolver/MinesweeperProject/readme.txt

 There are 3 "major stages" or "logic categories" for solving a minesweeper game:
 1) single-cell logic
-2) multi-cell or overlap logic
+2) two-cell or overlap logic
 3) guessing

 My solver has very simple top-level architecture: obviously, an initial blind guess must be made to start the game.
 From there it proceeds as follows:
 First, apply single-cell logic rules until exhausted.
 It's possible that no logic can be applied at all, but the solver proceeds the same whether or not it does.
-Then, apply multi-cell logic rules until exhausted.
-If ANY multi-cell logic is applied, loop back and try single-cell again; if NO multi-cell logic is applied, then fall through.
+Then, apply two-cell logic rules until exhausted.
+If ANY two-cell logic is applied, loop back and try single-cell again; if NO two-cell logic is applied, then fall through.
 Lastly, guess an uncertain cell to reveal.
 If using smart-guess, it may instead determine that some cells are definitely-safe or definitely-flag.
 In either case, do this once, then loop back and try single-cell again.